Driftwood State Fish Hatchery

-Constructed under the Works Projects Administration (WPA) in the late 1930's, this warm water facility consists of 9 earthen rearing ponds and 1 brood-fish holding pond.
+The Driftwood State Fish Hatchery, located in Vallonia, IN, in Jackson County, and constructed under the Works Projects Administration (WPA) in the late 1930's, this warm water facility consists of earthen rearing ponds and one brood-fish holding pond.
 The rearing ponds range from 0.6 to 2.0 acres in size and provide a total of 11.6 acres for raising fish.
 Maximum depth of each rearing pond is approximately 5 feet.
-Five, 1000 gallon linear raceways, housed in the fish culture portion of the office/service building, provide facilities for feed training and fish holding.
+Five, 1,000-gallon linear raceways, housed in the fish culture portion of the office/service building, provide facilities for feed training, and fish holding.

-The primary fish culture responsibilities of the hatchery are management of Indiana’s largemouth bass captive brood-stock program and production of Largemouth bass, Sauger, and Channel Catfish fingerlings for stocking in Indiana’s many public waters.
+The primary fish culture responsibilities of the hatchery are the production of Largemouth bass and Channel Catfish fingerlings for stocking in Indiana’s many public waters.
 However, most all warm-water and cool-water species can be produced at this facility.
 Species raised in the past include bluegill, redear sunfish, black crappie, walleye, hybrid walleye, northern pike, and muskellunge.

-The hatchery is staffed by one full-time Property Manager 2 and one full-time Laborer 3.
-The Urban Wildlife Biologist is also headquartered at the hatchery.
+The hatchery is staffed by one Property Manager, one Assistant Property Manager, and the Statewide Hatchery Secretary.
+The District 7 Private Lands Wildlife Biologist is also headquartered at the hatchery.

 - Largemouth Bass

 Largemouth bass production begins in April.
-Gravel filled nest boxes are placed in selected ponds to provide spawning sites.
-The boxes are placed a minimum of 25 feet apart to minimize fighting between the highly territorial males.
-Near the end of April, as water temperature approaches 65ºF., the bass brood fish are removed from the holding pond, sexed, and transferred to the spawning ponds.
-Approximately 50 pair are stocked per acre.
+Near the end of April, as water temperature approaches 65ºF, the bass brood fish are removed from the holding pond at Cikana SFH, identified by sex, and transferred to the spawning pond(s) at Driftwood.
+The spawning pond(s) at Driftwood have premade nest mats made of a combination of Spawntex material and 5L river gravel.
+Approximately 50 pairs are stocked per acre.

-The male will select a spawning site and prepare a saucer-shaped nest by fanning the gravel free of silt with his tail.
+The male will select a spawning site by fanning the gravel free of silt with his tail.
 He then guards the site until a female arrives to deposit her eggs.
-The eggs are pale yellow in color, about 1.5 millimeters in size (0.06 inches), and have a sticky covering which allows them to adhere to the gravel in the nest.
+The eggs are pale yellow in color, about 1.5 millimeters in size (0.06 inches), and have a sticky covering which allows them to adhere to the spawning mat.
 Once spawning is completed, the female leaves and the male remains to care for the eggs.
-Recent genetic research suggests that largemouth bass are monogamous with only one female visiting a nest site.

-Preparation of the nursery ponds begins when brood-fish are moved to the spawning pond.
+Preparation of the production ponds begins when brood-fish are moved to the spawning pond.
 The ponds are filled, and organic fertilizers (alfalfa meal or soybean meal and /or cottonseed meal) and inorganic fertilizer (18-46-0) are applied.
-The fertilizer promotes phyto- plankton (minute plants) production, which in turn promotes zooplankton (minute animals) production.
+The fertilizer promotes phyto- plankton (minute plants) production, which in turn promotes zooplankton (tiny aquatic animals) production.
 The zooplankton provides forage for the bass fry during this early stage of life.

-When zooplanktors are present in sufficient numbers, bass fry are stocked at approximately 60,000 per acre.
 Organic and inorganic fertilizer is applied weekly to maintain maximum plankton density.
-The fry will remain in the nursery ponds for about 35 days, at which time they will be approximately 2.0 inches in length.
-Look for “short fingerlings”, as they are called at this stage, as they cruise the pond edge.
+The fry will remain in the nursery ponds for 25-30 days, at which time they will be approximately 2.0 inches in length.

 - Redear Sunfish